It’s difficult to articulate the kind of feelings you’ll experience upon noticing that your dog has wandered off or become lost.

 You may not be able to employ all of the tips discussed below but do your best to incorporate as many of them as possible.
 You – and your dog – will be glad you did.

-Nine Ways to Keep Your Dog from Getting Lost or Running Away
+Seven Ways to Keep Your Dog from Getting Lost or Running Away

 A million terrible things can happen to an unattended pooch, so try to employ the following tips to keep your pupper safe and sound.